Ulises-Rosas/OBISdat/README.md

 #### Installation

-Upon downloading this repository, unzip it and move into `OBISdat` directory, run the following to install excutables:
+Upon downloading this repository, unzip it and move into `OBISdat` directory, then run the following to install excutables:

 ```Shell
 python3 setup.py install